 This presented a big question when it came to my vestibular migraine.
 I would now consider myself more episodic than chronic, with a good handle on my illness.
 Considering I went from never driving or leaving the house to being able to work out 6 days a week, I’m pretty proud of my progress.
 While I know it may never go away, I have found some great tools to manage it.
 But throwing pregnancy into the mix is like setting fire to all your progress, and waiting around to see if it all burns to the ground.
 I had lengthy conversations with my neuro-otologist and my OB-GYN in preparation for what may lie ahead.
 I kept being told it’s the rule of 3’s – 1/3 feel better, 1/3 feel worse, and 1/3 of people stay the same.
 It’s a risk.

 At the same time it’s a great reward, but there are some steps you need to take to prepare.
 Depending on the severity of your migraines, you should discuss with your OB-GYN the risks of medicating while pregnant.
 Mine was very open about the risk of medicating while pregnant, but for some of her patients that experience life-threatening conditions like seizures, it’s important for their own health to continue medication.
 For me, the best option was to quit anything I was on and use natural treatments for my migraines.
-For more information on trying to conceive and pregnancy with migraines, see this post.
+Here is more information on trying to conceive and pregnancy with migraines.

 I’ve been incredibly lucky that I’ve done well without medication for the majority of my vestibular migraine journey (I added in timolol malate eye drops as a migraine preventative and then now only use as a rescue mediation).
 Even the weaning process wasn’t horrible, although I did experience some pretty significant side effects from getting off birth control.
 A few of them were a constant low level of dizziness when I previously had breaks, extreme fatigue, HORRIBLE cramps, and an increase in headaches (yes, headaches are not migraines).
 It was tough for a month or two, but eventually evened out back to a good baseline.
 I really buckled down on the supplements below and the HYH diet during that time.